Gular Ahmadova: Khural newspaper trial

 On the night of 28 October 2011, the editor-in-chief of the newspaper Khural Avaz Zeynally was arrested after Gular Ahmadova submitted audio materials to the police alleging that Zeynally had been blackmailing her for 10,000 AZN in return for not publishing controversial material about Ahmadova's corruption activity (which later became known as the Gulargate scandal).
 Zeynally claimed that the voice on the recording did not belong to him.
 He accused Ahmadova of brokering his persecution by the state.
 After the release of the first Gulargate video, Zeynally said there were obvious parallels between his case and the scandal.
-He claimed being harassed soon after Elshad Abdullayev submitted a complaint to the Attorney General's against Gular Ahmadova in July 2011.
+He claimed to be harassed soon after Elshad Abdullayev submitted a complaint to the Attorney General's against Gular Ahmadova in July 2011.
 According to Zeynally, Ahmadova contacted him personally in October 2011 asking him "not to publish any information against her that he may be given".

 Despite no other evidence having been brought against Zeynally, he remained in custody.
 On 12 March 2013, he was sentenced to nine years in prison.
 Zeynally appealed the verdict.

 Zeynally was pardoned and released on 30 December 2014, almost eight months after Ahmadova's sentence was suspended.

 Gulargate scandal

-On 25 September 2012, ex-rector of the Azerbaijan International University (which was stripped of its license and closed down in 2010), Elshad Abdullayev, who currently resides in France, posted a video on YouTube, dated 2005, in which a hidden camera captured a conversation involving himself, Gular Ahmadova and her friend Sevinj Babayeva in what appears to be an office room.
+On 25 September 2012, ex-rector of the Azerbaijan International University (which was stripped of its license and closed down in 2010), Elshad Abdullayev, who currently resides in France, posted a video on YouTube, dated 2005, in which a hidden camera captured a conversation involving himself, Gular Ahmadova, and her friend Sevinj Babayeva in what appears to be an office room.
 During the sixteen-and-a-half-minute long footage, the three are seen and heard negotiating a price that Abdullayev is expected to pay in return for being given a seat in the National Assembly of Azerbaijan as an MP.
 In the video, Abdullayev offers to pay 500,000 USD, while Ahmadova insists on 1,000,000.
 In the video, Abdullayev repeatedly tries to get Ahmadova to admit that the money will go directly to the Head of the Presidential Administration of Azerbaijan Republic Ramiz Mehdiyev, though she never openly confirms that.

 Ahmadova initially denied being in the video and laid counter-accusations of bribery against Abdullayev.
 Later Ahmadova and Babayeva made a statement that the money discussed in the video referred, in fact, to the student tuition fees misappropriated by Abdullayev after the closing down of the International University which they, as mediators, were urging him to redistribute to the former students.
 Gular Ahmadova stepped down as an MP in order "not to hinder the investigation".